akhil27051999/GitOps-workflow-with-ArgoCD/README.md

 ### ✅ Section 2: Installing Docker and Containerizing Applications

 - Installed Docker Engine on the EC2 instance.
-- Created Dockerfiles for both Flask and Nginx services.
+- Created Dockerfile for Flask service.
 - Built and tested the container images locally.

 ---